How do you feel about your manager and what makes a good manager, well.. good?

-As a product manager, it’s vital to trust people to do their best, and one way to make this easier is providing them with the right tools, resources, and management in the first place.
+As a product manager, it’s vital to trust people to do their best, and one way to make this easier is by providing them with the right tools, resources, and management in the first place.
 That’s why trust is such a vital skill for a PM in a leadership role.

-Identifying knowledge gaps as early as possible can help product managers assign practical training, ultimately prompting team-members to unlock their potential.
+Identifying knowledge gaps as early as possible can help product managers assign practical training, ultimately prompting team members to unlock their potential.